 Facebook generally deals with middle- and older-aged adults, while Instagram and TikTok are geared toward younger demographics.
 Twitter is a nice medium that can hit dedicated sports fans and those connected to the university.

 It is difficult to create live content off of highlights, or even those from the season, due to the broadcasting rights that are very strict about using the content elsewhere.
 Taking a player to the local park or rec center to record footage is a way around that.

 Though players can not wear their university logo to benefit from their name, image, and likeness, the businesses can create the same colored gear to promote their products with the athletes.
 There are also different ways to incorporate video to get to know players and their business interests.

 Put Them to Work

 Popular chicken chain Raising Cane’s has done a great job of marketing with national champions.
 Putting Georgia Bulldogs quarterback Stetson Bennett IV to work at the drive-thru and at the counter to take orders from customers was beneficial because there were long lines of people wanting to meet Bennett.

 Similarly, a car dealership could bring in an athlete and have them be a salesperson on test drives to give customers an opportunity to hang out with the athlete.
 But time is money, and doing it based on the commission would be tough.
-But these are some fun ways to do March Madness marketing and engage different audiences.
+But these are some fun ways to engage different audiences.